sergueyarellano/tddpractice/docs/b.part4.md

     }
 ```

-Well, we did not want to use `type` property from the 3d party because it was repetitive.
+Well, we did not want to use `type` property from the third party because it is repetitive.
 This means that we have a bug.
-The mapper is not skipping properties that does not exist in our contract.
+The mapper is not skipping properties that do not exist in our contract.

 # One bug?, one test

-This is rule of thumb. if you find a bug, you need a test.
+This is a rule of thumb.
+If you find a bug, you need a test.

 ```js
 test('mapResponse() should map a given body response to the structure desired', async function ({ deepEqual, end }) {